 Many probiotics are recommended to be taken on an empty stomach to make sure they pass swiftly through the stomach and get as little exposure as possible to the hostile stomach acid.
 Even probiotics that come in stomach acid resistant capsules benefit from moving through the stomach as swiftly as possible to ensure that the capsule does not open until it reaches the large intestine.

 Many people see an improvement in the effectiveness of probiotics by taking them before breakfast as part of their morning routine.
 A small, easily digestible meal or a light snack is best if you eat before or after taking your probiotics.

 Stomach Acid and Timing Probiotic Use

 The vast majority of your beneficial gut bacteria live in the small and large intestine where they are not exposed to stomach acid.
 The bacteria in your probiotic supplement need to travel through the stomach to reach the small and large intestines.

 Certain factors such as the timing and size of your last meal determine how quickly your probiotic bacteria can pass through the stomach into a more hospitable environment.

 The Role Stomach Acid Plays

 The acidic environment of your stomach plays an important role in the body’s digestion process.
 Stomach acid helps in the breakdown of carbohydrates and proteins and kills germs that enter your body via your mouth.

 The pH value of the stomach is between 1.7 to 2.0.
 The pH value increases throughout the small intestine up to a pH of 7.0 in some parts of the large intestine.
-Most of the beneficial bacteria in your digestive system live in the small and large intestine due to the higher pH value.
+Most of the beneficial bacteria in your digestive system live in the small and large intestines due to the higher pH value.